UST-DeMAF/demaf-type-definitions/README.md

-# DeMAF Abstract Type Hierarchy
+# DeMAF Type Definitions

-In this repository we provide the hierarchy of abstract component and relation types the DeMAF uses to create EDMM models either as
+In this repository we provide the definitions of abstract component and relation types the DeMAF uses to create EDMM models either as

 1. [EDMM Yaml files](edmm/)
 1. or corresponding definitions of [TOSCA node types and relationship types](tosca/)

-The DeMAF Abstract Type Hierarchy is loosely based on a mix of
+The DeMAF Type Definitions are loosely based on a mix of

 1. the types defined in the [EDMM modeling repository](<https://github.com/UST-EDMM/modeling-repository>)
 1. and the normative types of the TOSCA Simple Profile v1.3 as defined in the [Standard](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html#_Toc269694699) and the
 [GitHub Repository](<https://github.com/OpenTOSCA/tosca-normative-types-repository>)

-The DeMAF Abstract Type Hierarchy may be modified and extended in the future.
+The DeMAF Type Definitions may be modified and extended in the future.

 ## Component Types